sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/scripting/index.md

 {: .note .note-warning}

 #### click.byClassName(className)
 Click on element that is found by specific class name.
+Will use ```document.getElementsByClassName(className)``` and take the first result and click on it.

 #### click.byClassNameAndWait(className)
-Click on element that is found by specific class name and wait for page load complete check to finish.
+Click on element that is found by specific class name and wait for [page load complete check](/documentation/sitespeed.io/browsers/#choose-when-to-end-your-test) to finish.
+Will use ```document.getElementsByClassName(className)``` and take the first result and click on it.

 #### click.byLinkText(text)
 Click on link whose visible text matches the given string.

 #### click.byLinkTextAndWait(text)
-Click on link whose visible text matches the given string and wait for pageCompleteCheck to finish.
+Click on link whose visible text matches the given string and wait for [page complete check](/documentation/sitespeed.io/browsers/#choose-when-to-end-your-test) to finish.

 #### click.byPartialLinkText(text)
 Click on link whose visible text contains the given substring.

 #### click.byPartialLinkTextAndWait(text)
-Click on link whose visible text contains the given substring and wait for pageCompleteCheck to finish.
+Click on link whose visible text contains the given substring and wait for [page complete check](/documentation/sitespeed.io/browsers/#choose-when-to-end-your-test) to finish.

 #### click.byXpath(xpath)
 Click on link that matches a XPath selector.

 #### click.byXpathAndWait(xpath)
-Click on link that matches a XPath selector and wait for page load complete check to finish.
+Click on link that matches a XPath selector and wait for [page load complete check](/documentation/sitespeed.io/browsers/#choose-when-to-end-your-test) to finish.

 #### click.byJs(js)
 Click on a link located by evaluating a JavaScript expression.
 The result of this expression must be an element or list of elements.

 #### click.byJsAndWait(js)
 Click on a link located by evaluating a JavaScript expression.
 The result of this expression must be an element or list of elements.
-And wait for page complete check to finish.
+And wait for [page complete check](/documentation/sitespeed.io/browsers/#choose-when-to-end-your-test) to finish.

 #### click.byId(id)
 Click on link located by the ID attribute.

 #### click.byIdAndWait(id)
 Click on link located by the ID attribute.
-And wait for page complete check to finish.
+And wait for [page complete check](/documentation/sitespeed.io/browsers/#choose-when-to-end-your-test) to finish.

 #### click.bySelector(selector)
 Click on element that is found by the CSS selector that has the given value.

 #### click.bySelectorAndWait(seleector)
-Click on element that is found by name CSS selector that has the given value and wait for the pageLoadCompoleteCheck to happen.
+Click on element that is found by name CSS selector that has the given value and wait for the [page cmplete check](/documentation/sitespeed.io/browsers/#choose-when-to-end-your-test) to happen.

 ### Wait
 There are two help commands that makes it easier to wait.
 Either you can wait on a specific id to appear or for x amount of milliseconds.